Me as a designer:

 • Design thinking is the basis on which I build my service design process.
 I apply it to all problem solving I face to ensure quality outcomes.

 • I am good with people, simple as that.
 I’ve been honing my workshop facilitation skills and I have a wide range of methods, tools and techniques to apply.
-I keep a look out for new methods all the time.
+I’ve done extra training on facilitating dialogs and continuously hone and add to my skills.

 • I am a Master of Humanities and have an academic mindset.
 I’ve also been immersed in the academic world through my interpreting profession.